 I digress.
 Moving over here was really tough.
 Now that we are here, though, we are learning how many amazing life opportunities we are afforded because of this overseas move.
 We get to experience a new culture and see and do things we never would otherwise.
 We recently made homemade sushi at home using local ingredients, and I thought, wow, we are truly blessed to enjoy this experience.

 So deployment or not, we’ve decided that this is going to be a positive thing in our lives.
 Focus on as much positive as possible.

-You can still hear my wine swirling.
+You can still hear my voice cracking.

 Staying strong when your spouse away is hands down very tough.
 As a community of military spouses, we all need support to help get us through the lonely days.

 Building community, sharing your struggles, and maintaining a positive mindset are just a few ways we can muster the courage to make our way through the journey.

 - 7 Things Good Military Spouses Do That I’m Not Going to Do Anymore

 - The Real Reason Being a Military Wife is So Hard

 - 10 Lessons About Love and Loss that Only a Military Spouse Will Understand

 - How to Find Stunning Military Ball Dresses for Under 100 Dollars